Australian Shepherd Lovers.com

 Lethal white is a misnomer as it is not actually fatal in dogs, unless you consider that puppies born double merle are often culled.
 The only similarity is the white coloration of the coat, and with Aussies this only rarely results in a completely white dog.

-I prefer double merle rather than lethal white for a few reasons.
+I prefer double merle or homozygous merle rather than lethal white for a few reasons.
 First of all lethal white is simply inaccurate.
-While on the other hand double merle removes the implication that these dogs do not live long which is a fallacy.
+While on the other hand double merle or homozygous merle removes the implication that these dogs do not live long.
 Their lifespan is the same as any Australian Shepherd.
 It also focuses attention on the "merle" aspect which serves to educate as to the cause of this condition.

-Believe it or not, but search engines may be responsible for perpetuating the phrase lethal white.
-Since lethal white has become a commonly used description of homozygous merles many websites attempting to educate the public about lethal white merles are forced to include the words lethal white on their web pages just so those looking for information by typing in "lethal white" into their favorite search engine can find them.
+Believe it or not, search engines may be responsible for perpetuating the phrase "lethal white".
+Since it has become a commonly used description of homozygous merles many websites attempting to educate the public about lethal white merles are forced to include the words "lethal white" on their web pages just so those looking for information by typing in "lethal white" into their favorite search engine can find them.

 What Does "Merle" or "Double Merle" Mean?

-Merle refers to the pattern in the coat and is not a color as such.
+Merle refers to the pattern in the coat and is not a color.
 The white and gray patterns that appear on a black Aussies make them appear to have a blueish cast.
 These are called blue merles.

 Merling occurs in all the normal Aussie colours such as the red merle.
 Again the merle is not the color of the dog it is the white or lighter patterns between the darker areas.